oscherler/openphoto-wiki/Contritbute-frontend.md

 To get your change merged into the official OpenPhoto branch you should submit a pull request. <a href="http://help.github.com/send-pull-requests/"GitHub's tutorial</a> is better than anything we could do so we'll link to it.

 It makes everyone's life easier if you can remember to issue the pull request to OpenPhoto's development.
 If you forget, no big deal.
 The important thing is we get your change and your awesomeness can be merged into everyone else's awesomeness.

+## Help!
+I'm stuck and have questions

+If you have questions we're always around to help.
+We've got several contact options listed on the <a href="http://theopenphotoproject.org/contribute">contribute</a> page.